run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/additional-clusters.md

 The first Run:ai cluster is typically installed on the same Kubernetes cluster as the Run:ai control plane.
 Run:ai supports multiple clusters per single control plane.
 This document is about installing additional clusters on __different Kubernetes clusters__.

-The instructions are for Run:ai version 2.8 and up.

 ## Installation